Peabody Museum of Archaeology and Ethnology

-The Peabody Museum of Archaeology and Ethnology is a museum affiliated with Harvard University in Cambridge, Massachusetts.
+The Peabody Museum of Archaeology and Ethnology is a museum affiliated with Harvard University in Cambridge, Massachusetts, United States.
 Founded in 1866, the Peabody Museum is one of the oldest and largest museums focusing on anthropological material, with particular focus on the ethnography and archaeology of the Americas.
-The museum is caretaker to over 1.2 million objects, some 900 ft of documents, 2,000 maps and site plans, and approximately 500,000 photographs.
+The museum is caretaker to over 1.2 million objects, some 900 ft of documents, 2,000 maps and site plans, and about 500,000 photographs.
 The museum is located at Divinity Avenue on the Harvard University campus.
 The museum is one of the four Harvard Museums of Science and Culture open to the public.

 History

-The museum was established through an October 8, 1866 gift from wealthy American financier and philanthropist George Peabody, a native of South Danvers (now eponymously named Peabody, Massachusetts).
+The museum was established through an October 8, 1866, gift from wealthy American financier and philanthropist George Peabody, a native of South Danvers (now eponymously named Peabody, Massachusetts).
 Peabody committed $150,000 to be used, according to the terms of the trust, to establish the position of Peabody Professor-Curator, to purchase artifacts, and to construct a building to house its collections.
 Peabody directed his trustees to organize the construction of "a suitable fireproof museum building, upon land to be given for that purpose, free of cost or rental, by the President and Fellows of Harvard College".

-In 1867, the museum opened its first exhibition consisting of a small number of prehistoric artifacts from the Merrimack Valley in Harvard University's Boylston Hall.
+In 1867, the museum opened its first exhibition, which consisted of a small number of prehistoric artifacts from the Merrimack Valley in Harvard University's Boylston Hall.
 In 1877, the long-awaited museum building was completed and ready for occupancy.
 The building that houses the Peabody was expanded in 1888 and again in 1913.